-I had heard from someone that the Penn Queen Diner (in Pennsauken, NJ) was good.
+I heard the Penn Queen Diner (Pennsauken, NJ) was good.
 I asked Christine if she wanted to meet at the Penn Queen Diner while she was visiting downstate.
-The diner is relatively easy to get too so it seemed like a good choice.
-After traffic played a hiccup in our plans we both made it to Pennsauken.
-Oddly enough Pennsauken is one of the few towns within a 10 mile radius that I had not been too.
+The diner is relatively easy to get too, so it seemed like a good choice.
+After traffic played a hiccup in our plans, we both made it to Pennsauken.
+Oddly enough, Pennsauken is one of the few towns within a 10-mile radius that I had not been too.
 It was a nice change of scenery.

-The restaurant itself is very cute.
-It’s a big square building with coblestone walls and tinted windows.
-It’s not that festive but it’s cute.
+The Penn Queen Diner is a big square building with cobblestone walls and tinted windows.
+It’s not that festive, but it’s cute.
 I have no complaints as it was cute and clean.
-When entering the restaurant you walk right past a bakery (which is always a way into my heart).
-The outside is very well kept and when driving by, you think it has to be good!
+When entering the Penn Queen Diner, you walk right past a bakery (which is always a way into my heart).
+The outside is very well kept, and when driving by, you think it has to be good!

-The coffee mugs were tiny but the whipped cream was good.
-I think I could have used more coffee honestly but I have no complaints.
+The coffee mugs were tiny, but the whipped cream was good.
+I could have used more.

-Actually Christine ordered the small Greek salad and when both our meals came out they looked the same size.
-It wasn’t as if it really mattered but being a large Greek salad, it wasn’t very large at all.
-After I left I was still pretty hungry.
-The salad itself was okay, it wasn’t terrible and it wasn’t great.
-It was average.
-Christine and I were a bit disappointed that the diner didn’t have pita bread!
+Actually, Christine ordered the small Greek salad, and when both our meals came out, they looked the same size.
+It wasn’t as if it mattered but being a large Greek salad, it wasn’t substantial at all.
+After I left, I was still pretty hungry.
+The salad itself was okay, it wasn’t terrible, and it wasn’t great.

-For my large salad and coffee it was 16 dollars.
-The meal was lackluster and small so I couldn’t justify the price.
-To me the price was expensive because the food wasn’t great and the portion was small.
-If the food had been good I would have easily been able to justify the price.
+For my large salad and coffee, it was 16 dollars.
+The meal was lackluster and small, so I couldn’t justify the price.

 There are many closer and better diners to me.
-If someone desperately wanted to go to Penn Queen diner I would but I probably won’t be back.
-That being said, Christine is fabulous and her company was great.
-I had a great time just chatting with her (We will have to take a photo next time…which is on Tuesday).
+If someone desperately wanted to go to Penn Queen Diner, I would, but I probably won’t be back.

 Questions for you: